ProprioCS/Provia.Documents/Vendor Response Manager.md

 ### Primary Users (Full Access)

-- Orion - Sales
+- Provia - Sales

-- Orion - Salesperson/Account Manager
+- Provia - Salesperson/Account Manager

-- Orion - Purchasing
+- Provia - Purchasing

-- Orion - Procurement
+- Provia - Procurement

-- Orion - Sales Support
+- Provia - Sales Support

 ### Secondary Users (View + Accept/Ignore)

-- Orion - Sales Leadership
+- Provia - Sales Leadership

-- Orion - Ops Manager
+- Provia - Ops Manager

-- Orion - Project Manager
+- Provia - Project Manager

 ### Oversight Access (View Only)

-- Orion - Executive Leadership
+- Provia - Executive Leadership

-- Orion - Controller/CFO
+- Provia - Controller/CFO

-- Orion - Daily Administrator
+- Provia - Daily Administrator

 ## Features and Functionality

-_In the future this solution could also be applied to vendor bills, but currently (as of 01/16/25) we can use NetSuite’s default three-way bill processing to fill the same need._
+_In the future this solution could also be applied to vendor bills, but currently (as of 01/16/25) we can use NetSuite's default three-way bill processing to fill the same need._

 ### User Actions